3 Epic Colorado Backpacking Trips

 1. Maroon Bells Backpacking Trip

-The Maroon Bells is arguably Colorado’s most photographed cluster of mountain peaks, as if created by a computer imaging for a Hollywood blockbuster.
+The Maroon Bells are Colorado’s most photographed cluster of mountain peaks because it looks as if created by computer imaging for a Hollywood blockbuster.

 Most often captured from the shores of Maroon Lake, both peaks reach higher than 14,000 feet in elevation: Maroon Peak is 14,163 feet (4317 m) and North Maroon Peak is 14,019 feet (4273 m).

-Geologically, the Maroon Bells differ significantly from much of the Rocky Mountain range, which are for the most part composed of granite and limestone.
-In contrast, the Maroon Bells are composed of a unique type of mudstone that has solidified into sold rock over hundreds of thousands of millenia.
-It’s an unstable rock, breaking easily and leading to numerous climbing accidents over the years.
-The Maroon Bells backpacking route described here is not on dangerous mudstone terrain.
+Geologically, the Maroon Bells differ significantly from much of the Rocky Mountain range, which is primarily composed of granite and limestone.
+In contrast, the Maroon Bells are composed of a unique type of mudstone that has solidified into solid rock over hundreds of thousands of millennia.
+This unstable rock breaks easily, leading to numerous climbing accidents over the years.
+However, this classic Maroon Bells backpacking route does not travel through dangerous mudstone terrain.

 The backpacking route highlighted here tackles four mountain passes and takes you by waterfalls, breathtaking views, wildflower-covered meadows and fantastic views of the Maroon Bells.

-You’ll begin at Maroon Lake, which boasts incredible views of the Bells and is easy to get to.
-Your trail leaves right from the lake and creates a loop back to the lake, so there are no shuttles necessary.
+You’ll begin at Maroon Lake, which is easy to access and boasts incredible views of the Bells.
+Your trail leaves right from the lake and creates a loop back to the lake, so you don’t need to arrange any shuttles.

-The trailhead is found at Maroon Lake, which is easy to find, but hard to get to.
+The trailhead is at Maroon Lake, which is easy to find, but hard to reach.
 The road is open from mid June through September, but only before 8:00 a.m. and after 5:00 p.m.
 Between those hours, visitors are required to take a shuttle from Aspen Highlands Ski Area.